Victoria’s maritime heritage

 Get involved in maritime archaeology

-This internationally accredited course is licensed to the Australasian Institute of Maritime Archaeology (AIMA) from the Nautical Archaeology Society (NAS) in the UK.
+The internationally accredited course is licensed to the Australasian Institute of Maritime Archaeology (AIMA) from the Nautical Archaeology Society (NAS) in the UK.
 The Australian course is made up of two main parts, which become more intensive as students progress through the program.

 Part 1 is a two-day (usually a weekend) course that equips participants with the basics of underwater archaeology.
 There is some theory on legislation, history of maritime archaeology and search and survey techniques.
-Students participate in a simulated underwater survey (on land) and draw up their results.
+Students participate on a simulated underwater survey (on land) and draw up their results.
 After passing a short quiz, students will receive their internationally recognised certificate.